 Please click here to go to the Neighbourhood Plan Questionnaire page

-Staverton Parish Council voted at its May meeting to support the development of a Neighbourhood Plan for the Parish.
+A Neighbourhood Plan is being developed for the parish by the Neighbourhood Plan Steering Group, which operates under the umbrella of Staverton Parish Council.
 A Neighbourhood Plan is a statutory document that sits alongside the Local Planning Authority’s Local Plan and becomes part of the Statutory Development Plan for the area.
 It would guide and shape the future development, regeneration and conservation of the Parish.
 It can contain a vision, aims, planning policies, proposals for providing new facilities, and possibly the allocation of key sites for specific kinds of development.
 It can deal with a wide range of social, economic and environmental issues (such as housing, employment, heritage and transport) or it may focus on one or two issues only.

 The key stages in the development of a neighbourhood plan are: